GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/external_extensions/index.md

 in the preferences json file.

-To uninstall your extension (for example, if your software is uninstalled), remove your preference file (aaabbbcccdddeeefff.json) or the metadata from the registry.
+To uninstall your extension (for example, if your software is uninstalled), remove your preference file (for example, `aaabbbcccdddeeefff.json`) or the metadata from the registry.

 ## FAQ {: #faq }